HewlettPackard/hpcat/README.md

 > [!TIP]
 > Compilation of each GPU module can also be skipped (check `./configure --help`).

 Usage
 -----

+For your convenience, a module file is installed to facilitate quick access to **HPCAT**.
+To use it, please follow these steps:

+    module use <destination_path>/share/modulefiles
+    module load hpcat

 **HPCAT** should be launched in the same manner as your application.
 With Slurm, you can add an additional srun command using the same arguments to match the